Kawtious/Kawtious/README.md

 When I'm not tinkering with code, I enjoy adventuring.
 My passion for dragons should not come as a surprise - if you notice a fondness for scales and claws, that's very much intentional

-You can find my work here on GitHub, as well as on my website at https://zarkforge.xyz, where I share what I'm currently forging.
+You can find my work here on GitHub where I share what I'm currently forging.
 Feel free to explore, poke around, or say hi